Code420SW/SfBlazorPlus/README.md

 # SfBlazorPlus
 The goal of this project is to simplify use of the SyncFusion Blazor library for those not well versed in CSS.
-Goals and Roadmap to follow.
+Short- and Long-Terms Goals and an intermediate Roadmap to follow.